Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Conclusion

-In order to better address the pursuit of fairness in AI, research must be human-centred \shortcite{Dignum2020AgentsDead}.
-Shifting the perspective to macro ethics of STS in which the governance of systems is examined is crucial to better achieve this \shortcite{ChopraSingh2018EthicsLarge}.
-In the governance of STS, stakeholders attempt to align norms with their values.
-However, dilemmas in decision making can arise when stakeholders have different preferences \shortcite{Murukannaiah-AAMAS20-BlueSky}.
-To resolve these dilemmas in satisfactory ways which promote a higher goal of fairness, ethical principles can help to determine the moral permissibility of actions \shortcite{McLaren2003SICORRO,Lindner2019actionPlans}.
+To better address the pursuit of responsible AI, research must be human-centred \cite{Collins-CMAS2024-Fostering,Dignum2020AgentsDead}.
+Shifting the perspective to the macro ethics of STS, considering the range of relevant human values and ethical features, may help to enable responsible ethical-decision making which can be justified and held accountable \cite{ChopraSingh2018EthicsLarge,lechterman2022Accountability}.
+However, dilemmas arise when values conflict \cite{Murukannaiah-AAMAS20-BlueSky}.
+To resolve these dilemmas in satisfactory ways, ethical principles can help to determine the moral permissibility of actions \cite{Lindner2019actionPlans,McLaren2003SICORRO}.